 If you think that you or someone else is having a stroke, call 911 immediately.
 All the major symptoms of stroke appear suddenly, and often there is more than one symptom at the same time.
 With timely treatment, the risk of death and disability from stroke can be lowered.
 By knowing the signs and symptoms of stroke, you can be prepared to take quick action and perhaps save a life—maybe even your own.

-Take a few minutes to learn the five major signs and symptoms of a stroke:
+Take a few minutes to learn the five major signs and symptoms of a stroke include sudden:

-- Sudden numbness or weakness of the face, arms, or legs
+- Numbness or weakness of the face, arms, or legs

-If you think someone may be having a stroke, act F.A.S.T and do the following simple test:
+If you think someone may be having signs of a stroke, act F.A.S.T and do the following simple test:

 F—Face: Ask the person to smile.
 Does one side of the face droop?

 A—Arms: Ask the person to raise both arms.
 Does one arm drift downward?